-How to make continuous improvement a habit
+How do you make continuous improvement an everyday habit?

 In this article, you'll learn to avoid stifling creativity and problem-solving by shifting your leadership focus from requiring immediate solutions to encouraging open problem identification.